cassandrale179/uicollectionview-basics/README.md

 ### 1. Create an EPG object
- An EPG is a menu is displayed that lists current and upcoming television programs on all available channels.  <br>
+ A. An EPG is a menu is displayed that lists current and upcoming television programs on all available channels.  <br>
  The structure of an EPG will look like follow:

     epg/
     ├── FOX
       ├── Airing1
         ├── start-time
         ├── end-time
-        ├── thumbnail
         ├── description
         ├── title
       ├── Airing2
         ├── start-time
         ├── end-time
-        ├── thumbnail
         ├── description
         ├── title
     ├── CNN